mukhtarsafarofff/Zener-and-Led-tester-circuit/README.md

-(ENG)  With This small circuit we can test Led and Zener
+(ENG)  With This small circuit we can test Led and Zener diodes, so we can sure that